-A migraine is not a “headache” a migraine occurs when the blood vessels around the brain swelling in different parts of the head.
-A migraine is a complex infirmity and can be caused by certain foods, perfumes, bright lights, and acid in the stomach from pork meat and citrus fruits such as oranges.
-Lemons, however, do not come into the equation.
+A migraine is not a “headache” and occurs when the blood vessels around the brain swell.
+Migraine is a complex infirmity and can be caused by certain foods, perfumes, aromas, bright lights, and acid in the stomach from particular foods citrus fruits such as oranges.

 Estrogen Dominance is the main perpetrator of the cause of migraine in women during perimenopause and menopause.
-Otherwise known as “hormonal migraine” Unfortunately, if you are a migraine sufferer, or it is in your family, there is a high chance you will have hormonal migraine too.
+Otherwise known as “hormonal migraine” Unfortunately, if you are a migraine sufferer, or it is in your family your migraine could be hereditary, then there is a high chance you will also have hormonal migraine too.

 Hot Flushes and Night Sweats

 Estrogen surges at different intervals during the day, a woman will feel very uncomfortable, sometimes dizzy as her body temperature rises.